Arroway-Robotics/televuer/docs/WEBRTC_HTTPS.md

 Browsers block this combination for security reasons.

+## Solutions

+There are two approaches to solve this problem:

+### Solution 1: Same-Origin (Recommended)

+Serve both Vuer and the WebRTC endpoint from the same origin, then proxy the WebRTC requests internally.
+This completely eliminates CORS issues.

+**Example:** If Vuer runs on `https://10.1.10.187:8012`, configure it to also serve `/offer` which proxies to the robot's WebRTC server.

+See [SAME_ORIGIN_SOLUTION.md](SAME_ORIGIN_SOLUTION.md) for complete implementation guide.

-## Solution: HTTPS Reverse Proxy
+### Solution 2: HTTPS Reverse Proxy on Robot

-The recommended solution is to set up an HTTPS reverse proxy on the robot that forwards requests to the local HTTP WebRTC server.
+Set up an HTTPS reverse proxy on the robot that forwards requests to the local HTTP WebRTC server.
+Requires CORS headers.

 ### Architecture